-Another way of capturing attention is by working with other artists who share some crossover potential with your fans.
+Another way of capturing attention is by working with other artists who share some crossover potential with your fans or partnering with indie or student Film Directors on the rise.
 “Truthfully you need to be collaborating with other artists because it’s a no-brainer to exchange and provide value for them to be showcased,” Hollens advises.
 “Concentrate on what you’re best at and position it in a watchable way.”

 Daily Music Career Info!
 Follow Us.